Playing Career : 1953 - 1963

 One of the games' great defenders, "Johnny" James was a Carlton legend.
 Though just 175 cm tall, he was highly skilled, tenacious and a spectacularly strong mark.
 In 195 games over eleven seasons (1953 to '63) he won Carlton's Best & Fairest three times (1955, 1960 & 1961) as well as the 1961 Brownlow Medal.

 Johnny was recruited from St Patrick's College, Ballarat.
+One performance of note was the day he kicked 35 goals in one game for his school (12 goals in the first quarter) in St Patrick's team tally of 48.28 316 against Ballarat High School in July of 1982.
 He was assigned the number 10 guernsey, and spent most of his first senior season on the half-forward flank.
 Though he impressed immediately with his skill in general play, his kicking for goal left much to be desired.
 His season tally for 1953 was 8 goals, 43 behinds!

 Thereafter he was banished to the backline, and blossomed into a superb defender.
 He was strongly built at 80 kg, and was able to hold his own in marking duels against bigger opponents.
 He was at his best on a back flank, yet versatile enough to drop back to the pocket or even to the key positions when required.
 What endeared him to Carlton fans of the day was his attacking instinct.
 He loved to back himself and run off his opponents, then kick long to position.
 He was also scrupulously fair, and always polled well in the Brownlow.
 His win in this prestigious award in 1961 was only the second-ever by a Carlton player.